 Even if you’re not involved in a court case right now, it’s good to know about process service.
 If you have recently been served with papers, or if you want to ensure documents get to where they need to go, get in touch with an experienced Washington attorney near you to ensure your rights are respected.

-If you are looking for caring and compassionate legal guidance in the Seattle area, contact The Hemmat Law Group today at (206) 682-5200 to speak with a dedicated family law attorney.
+If you are looking for caring and compassionate legal guidance in the Seattle area, contact the Hemmat Law Group today at (206) 682-5200 to speak with a dedicated family law attorney.

 The Hemmat Law Group (HLG) was founded in 1994 by Steven Amir Hemmat, a former DOJ Trial Attorney.
 We specialize in family law, supporting victims of the legal system.